 |Western Hognose Snake|

 The Western Hognose Snake gets its name from its hog-like nose.
-The snake uses this upturned snout like a small shovel to burrow in the ground.
+The snake uses this upturned snout like a small shovel to burrow into the ground.
 Western hognose snakes are smaller, measuring between 15-20 inches long.
 People often mistake these snakes for rattlesnakes when seen from a distance, but the Western hognose snake does not have venom and is not dangerous.
 In fact, you can find these snakes in pet stores throughout the United States.
 Western hognose snakes come in many different colors.
 Commonly they are olive green or gray-brown with darker spots along their backs.

 Desert Striped Whipsnake